zeeshan-majeed-ikonic/IkBilling/README.md

 # Ik Apps Billing

 Simple and efficient library supporting both In-App Purchases and Subscriptions for Android.
+Using Google billing API version: 7.1.1

 ---